sebjwallace/jass/README.md

   }
 });

-// the Message component '#body' selector can now just inherit from the '.links' parent selector
+// the MessageBox component '#body' selector can now just inherit from the '.links' parent selector

 '#body': {
   '@extend': '.links',